techieBrandon/dockerfiles/README.md

 # WSO2 Dockerfiles
 WSO2 Dockerfiles define the resources and instructions to build the Docker images with the WSO2 products and runtime configurations.
-This process uses Puppet and Hiera to configure the Docker images.

 ## Try it out